Sugar Water for Hummingbirds 101

 Stick to White Sugar

 It’s always best to stick with real white sugar in your hummingbird feeders.
 Say no to sugar substitutes and brown sugar.
 Check out the essential guide to hummingbird food.

 Some people like to come up with creative ways to sweeten sugar water for hummingbirds water without sugar, and the most common stand-in is honey.
 Honey can make your sugar water mixture ferment more quickly.
 Skip the honey, and stick to sugar.

 Skip the Red Food Coloring in the Sugar Water Recipe

+Though hummingbirds are attracted to red, clear sugar water works just fine—skip the red dye.
+The birds will still find your feeders.
 Even though every bird expert seems to agree that you don’t need red dye, people still add it to their sugar water.
 You also see companies offering pre-made hummingbird sugar water that is red.
 If this is you, don’t feel bad—but it’s time to break this habit once and for all.
 You don’t need red water to attract hummingbirds.
 In fact, the food coloring could be bad for the birds (scientists are still figuring this one out).
 Either way, it’s not worth the risk.
-Hummingbirds love these red flowers.

 Keep Sugar Water for Hummingbirds Clean